This post contains affiliate links.

 Please note that this is purely a trademarked term and not a term that identifies purity.

-It also indicates that it is acceptable to ingest these oils or use them neat upon the skin.
-Although, I would never advocate using essential oils in either of these two ways unless advised by a medical practitioner.
+It also infers that the oil is ingestable and safe to use undiluted on the skin, however, I would never advocate using essential oils in either of these two ways unless advised by a medical practitioner.

 Essential oils are highly volatile potent substances and are dangerous and possibly toxic if misused.

-In truth, all 100% pure essential oils could theoretically be graded as therapeutic grade; or even grade A, B, C, D, etc.
+The simple truth is that all 100% pure essential oils could theoretically be graded as therapeutic grades; or even grade A, B, C, D, etc.

 Therefore grading should not be seen as the accepted quality measure that defines all high-quality essential oils.